influxdata/influxdb/docs/sql.md

 ## System Tables

 In addition to the SQL standard `information_schema`, IOx contains several *system tables* that provide access to IOx specific information.
-The information in each system table is scoped to that particular database.
-Cross database queries are not possible due to the design of IOx's security model.
+The information in each system table is scoped to that particular namespace.
+Cross namespace queries are not possible due to the design of IOx's security model.

 ### `system.queries`
 `system.queries` contains information about queries run against this IOx instance